terrimporter/rbcLdiatomClassifier/README.md

 ## How to cite

-If you use this rbcL diatom reference set in a publication, please link to this page in your methods section and cite the diatom barcode database:
+If you use the RDP-formatted rbcL diatom reference set in a publication, please cite:

+Maitland, V. C., Robinson, C. V., Porter, T. M., & Hajibabaei, M. (2020).
+Freshwater diatom biomonitoring through benthic kick-net metabarcoding.
+BioRxiv, http://biorxiv.org/lookup/doi/10.1101/2020.05.25.115089.

+You can acknowledge the original diatom barcode database here:

 Rimet, F., Chaumeil, P., Keck, F., Kermarrec, L., Vasselon, V., Kahlert, M., Franc, A., Bouchez, A. 2016.
 R-Syst::diatom: an open-access and curated barcode database for diatoms and freshwater monitoring.
 Database: baw016.